Talmage-Hilton/Stat-386-Blog/_posts/2024-04-30-streamlit-app.md

 In this repo, you will need to include your Python (.py) file, your data (if you are reading it in from a location on your local device), and a [requirements.txt]("https://www.freecodecamp.org/news/python-requirementstxt-explained/") file.
 In this `requirements.txt` file, you just need to put the names of the libraries used.
 For my example, that is just `pandas`, `plotly`, and `streamlit`.

 To deploy the app on the internet (no longer just locally), you will need to use the Streamlit Community Cloud account you created earlier.
 After going into your account, click "New app" in the top right of the screen.
 Then find the GitHub repository you just created.
 Ensure that it is using the correct branch and that the "Main file path" is listed as the .py file that includes all the Streamlit code.
 In just a few moments, your app will be ready to use by anyone, anywhere in the world!

+### Final Thoughts

+I love Streamlit.
+I was astounded when I first started using it and realized just how simple it was to use.